NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 1. Commercial Property insurance

-Commercial property insurance can help protect your business from property damage.
+Commercial property insurance can help protect your own business from property damage.
 It can help protect your business gear, inventory, equipment, buildings and income if a fire or another covered event requires you to close temporarily (if your policy includes business income insurance).

 The cost of commercial property coverage depends on a number of factors, including your company’s risk level, total property value, operations, claims history and location.